kyma-project/busola/backend/README.md

 Another way to start Busola backend is by using the hot-reload feature that is useful for the development process.
 See the [Development](#development) section for details.

-You can also use the `docker build` command to use backend as an image of a Kubernetes Pod.
+You can also use the `docker build` command to use the backend as an image of a Kubernetes Pod.

 ## Development